Pathoschild/StardewXnbHack/README.md

 it'll auto-detect your game folder and unpack its `Content` folder.

 ### Prepare a compiled release
-To prepare a crossplatform SMAPI release, you'll need to compile it on two platforms.
+To prepare a crossplatform StardewXnbHack release, you'll need to compile it on two platforms.
 See [crossplatforming info](https://stardewvalleywiki.com/Modding:Modder_Guide/Test_and_Troubleshoot#Testing_on_all_platforms) on the wiki for the first-time setup.

-1. Update the version numbers in `StardewXnbHack.csproj` using a [semantic version](https://semver.org).
+1. Update the version number in `StardewXnbHack.csproj` using a [semantic version](https://semver.org).

-2. In Windows:
+2. Compile it on Windows, and create a zip file like this:
-   1. Rebuild the solution with the _release_ solution configuration.
+    ```
-   2. Zip `StardewXnbHack.exe` into a file with the version number and OS, like `StardewXnbHack 1.0.0 (Windows).zip`.
+    StardewXnbHack 1.0.0 for Windows.zip/

-3. In Linux/Mac:
+       StardewXnbHack.exe
-   1. Rebuild the solution with the _release_ solution configuration.
+    ```
-   2. Create two zips containing these files:
+3. Compile it on Linux or Mac, and create two zip files like this:
     ```
-      StardewXnbHack 1.0.0 (Linux).zip/
+    StardewXnbHack 1.0.0 for Linux.zip/
        StardewXnbHack.exe
        StardewXnbHack.sh

-      StardewXnbHack 1.0.0 (MacOS).zip/
+    StardewXnbHack 1.0.0 for MacOS.zip/
        StardewXnbHack.command
        StardewXnbHack.exe
     ```
 4. Post a release with all three zip files.

 ## See also